-HubSpot and Zoho are CRM software with free plans and features like workflow rules and email integration.
+HubSpot and Zoho are affordable CRMs with features like workflow rules and email integration.
 In terms of HubSpot vs Zoho, Zoho’s free tier and paid plans are a great choice for businesses wanting CRM with social integration, while HubSpot is a good fit for organizations wanting a budget-friendly CRM with basic core features.

 When to Use HubSpot CRM

 HubSpot is for businesses and teams of any size that want a permanently free CRM with a basic set of core features like contact management tools and email templates.
 HubSpot is also right for sales teams just getting started with CRM software, as it is a no-frills solution that’s intuitive and easy to learn.

 When to Use Zoho CRM

 Zoho CRM is for sales teams that want an affordable CRM with a great combination of lead and contact management as well as other features like social integration tools for Twitter and Facebook.
 While Zoho’s free tier is limited to three users, it includes all its core features and is a good opportunity to learn what the service offers before moving up to a paid plan with more advanced lead scoring capability—it’s a great choice for small teams or solopreneurs.

 HubSpot vs Zoho at a Glance

 Therefore, to compare the two, we evaluated HubSpot and Zoho based on:

 - Price: We evaluated the pricing structure of both CRM providers and compared package costs on a per-user basis.
 We also compared the feature sets offered with both providers’ free plans to see how they stacked up.

-- Ease of use – We assessed how easy and intuitive each CRM is to use.
+- Ease of use: Small businesses are looking at how easy and intuitive each CRM is to use.

 - Reporting tools: We evaluated the tools that help managers and teams monitor the sales pipeline.

-- Customization tools – We assessed features that allow users to customize dashboards, reports, and workflows.
+- Customization tools: The software should allow users to customize dashboards, reports, and workflows.

 Organizations that want a budget-friendly, no-frills CRM should check out HubSpot.
 Based on our research, we believe Zoho is best for businesses wanting a full-featured CRM with tools for prospecting on social media.